Digitaler-Impfnachweis/covpass-android/README.md

 We use lifecycle-aware, reactive, demand-driven programming.
 See [UI, reactivity, error handling, events](#ui-reactivity-error-handling-events) for more details and sample code.

 Important architectural concerns and pitfalls that have to be taken care of in the whole codebase are abstracted away instead of plastering the code with error-prone copy-paste logic.
-This includes error handling, correct lifecycle handling and even trivial things like setting view bindings to null in `onDestroyView`.
+This includes error handling, correct lifecycle handling, and avoiding memory leaks - i.e. even trivial things like setting view bindings to null in `onDestroyView`.
-Everything is automated as much as possible behind simple APIs, so mistakes become less likely and complexity is kept low.
+Everything is automated as much as possible behind simple APIs, so mistakes become less likely and complexity is kept low outside of these helpful abstractions/APIs.
 As long as you follow these APIs you're on the safe side, avoiding Android's pitfalls.

 ### Dependency injection